• Consultations

 Some gyms may be very strict in who they will let cancel.
 Years ago, a friend of mine nearly died when he was hit by a car crossing the street.
 After the accident, he was not able to work out and tried to cancel his gym membership.
 Yet this fitness center would NOT let him out of his contract.

-They eventuality agreed to let him freeze his membership for a year, but that was only after months of back and forth calls and letters.
+They eventually agreed to let him freeze his membership for a year, but that was only after months of back-and-forth calls and letters.
 After the year was up, even though he still was not able to exercise, they began charging him again.
 This continued until membership was up.

 Bottom line: Like all contracts, be aware of what you are signing.

 It's the salesperson's job to sell gym memberships.
-So, they are going to tell you all the great amenities and benefits the facility has to offer.
-This is their job and like all salespeople, there is nothing wrong with this.
-The fitness center is a business after all.
+So, they will tell you all the great amenities and benefits the facility offers.
+This is their job, and like all salespeople, there is nothing wrong with this.
+The fitness center is a business, after all.

 They do have to make money.